Effect of standing water and saturated soils on corn growth

 Figure 1.
 Young corn plants affected by water standing and soil erosion.
 Photo by Ignacio Ciampitti, K-State Research and Extension.

 Although root growth can compensate to some extent later in the season, a saturated profile early in the season can confine the root system to the top several inches of soil, setting up problems later in the season if the root system remains shallow.
 Corn plants in this situation tend to be prone to late-season root rot if wetness continues throughout the summer, and stalk rots if the plants undergo mid- to late-season drought stress.
 Plants with shallow root systems also become more susceptible to standability problems during periods of high winds.

 Temperatures can influence the extent of damage from flooding or saturated soils.
-Cool, cloudy weather limits damage from flooding because growth is slowed and because cool water contains more oxygen than does warm water.
+Cool, cloudy weather limits damage from flooding because growth is slowed and because cool water contains more oxygen than warm water.
+Luckily, much of the flooded areas in the last couple weeks have stayed relatively cool.
 Warm temperatures, on the other hand, can increase the chances of long-term damage.

 Flooding can increase the incidence of moisture-loving diseases like crazy top downy mildew.
 Saturation for 24 to 48 hours allows the crazy top fungus spores found in the soil to germinate and infect flooded plants.
 The fungus grows systemically in the plant, often not causing visual symptoms for some time.
 Symptom expression depends on the timing of infection and amount of fungal growth in the plant.
 Symptoms include excessive tillering, rolling and twisting of upper leaves, and proliferation of the tassel.
-Eventually the tassel can resemble a disorganized mass of small leaves, hence the name “crazy top.”
+Eventually, the both the tassel and ear can resemble a disorganized mass of small leaves, hence the name “crazy top.”